arkayenro/arkinventory/ChangeHistory.md

-﻿# 3.12.11 (01-APR-2026)
+﻿# 3.12.11 Alpha 1 (19-APR-2026)
- - fixed - issue with profession quality icons for crafting items
+ - fixed - issue with replacing bags when it requires accepting a bind prompt
- - fixed - issue with tooltip settext and secret values
+ - updated - (retail) toc to 12.0.5
  - updated - category for some items

 # known issues post 11.2